 It contains all the nutrients a dachshund needs, whether they are healthy or need a diet change.
 The strong smell will appeal to dogs and it also follows AAFCO guidelines, so you can be a little more confident about the ingredients.

-- 30 Lb.
-Bag - Purina Pro Plan Focus Sensitive Skin & Stomach Small Breed Adult Dry Dog Food
+- One (1) 30 lb.
+Bag - Purina Pro Plan Sensitive Skin and Sensitive Stomach Small Breed Dog Food, Salmon & Rice Formula

 Whatever food you buy, always read the ingredients, and check them against the AAFCO guidelines.
 Try not to overfeed your dachshund and remember that treats should only make up 10% of their diet.